 Table 1 includes species that were recorded on WCW daily record sheets.
 However, additional species that were not the focus of a particular day's control effort are occasionally treated by WCW and are not recorded.
 This is especially true when only a few individuals or a small patch are hand removed this minor amount of work doesn't warrant creating an additional data sheet.
-Additional invasive species are occasionally targeted by Shelterbelt Builders during habitat island maintenance (Section B below) and by volunteer groups during volunteer weeding days.
+Additional invasive species are occasionally targeted by volunteer groups during volunteer weeding days.
 These species are shown in Table 2.

 Table 2.
-Additional Invasive Species treated on San Bruno Mountain in 2008 by Shelterbelt Builders and volunteer groups.
+Additional Invasive Species treated on San Bruno Mountain in 2009 by Shelterbelt Builders and volunteer groups.